jonapost/field_propagation/README.md

 * Improve the facility / design to enable the use of general Nystrom RK methods - ie ones ODEs which have involve the first derivative in the right hand side;
 * Add embedded Nystrom steppers with error estimation
 * Add Nystrom methods with interpolants.
+* Enable vectorisation and simplify implementation using vector types - with code which can be used in Geant4 and GeantV.
+Vectorisation of two types: for a single track (first target) and over multiple tracks (later target).

+Started from two sources:
+* the Geant4 magneticfield category / directory
+* the refinements / improvements created by Quichen Xie (GSoC 2014), supervised by Sandro Wenzel, aided by John Apostolakis

 ## Test: